Answers to the most frequently asked questions about Music at Washington and Lee. If you have a question that isn't covered here, please contact us!

 Are there scholarships available for music study at Washington and Lee?

 No, there are no scholarships specifically in music.
 However, there is a full range of financial aid available for qualified applicants.
 Information is available through the Office of Admissions' page on Financial Aid.

 What private lessons are taught at Washington and Lee?

 The Music Department offers applied music lessons in the following instruments:

 Please visit the Applied Music page for more information about taking lessons at Washington and Lee.

 Do you make recordings of the performances?

-- Students may obtain additional copies of their recitals and other public performances by placing an audio duplication request with the Music Department secretary.
+- Students may obtain additional copies of their recitals and other public performances by placing a request to the department's Audio Engineer.

 - Video recordings are available on special request only.
 For rates and scheduling of video recordings please contact the audio engineer, John Taylor..

-- More information about the Recording Studio is available in the Facilities section of this website.
+- More information about the Recording Studio is available in the Facilities section of the departmental website.